 Subject Code 1MBA08 CIE Marks 50

-Credits (Lecture Hrs/week) 04 SEE Marks 100
+Credits (Lecture Hrs/week) 03 SEE Marks 100

-Total no. of Lecture Hrs 52 Exam Duration 03 Hours
+Total no. of Lecture Hrs 39 Exam Duration 03 Hours

-- To educate the students about the role of information systems in business. - To equip the students with required knowledge of essentials of information systems. - To explore the new avenues of e-commerce and its impact on organizations. - To enhance the students' knowledge in understanding the social and ethical issues in handling the information systems. - To enrich the students' thinking in the context of emerging big data and data analytics.
+- 1. To develop the understanding of information technologies and information systems. - 2.
+To educate the students on the need for information systems in business. - 3.
+To explore the new avenues of e-business and its impact on organisations. - 4.
+To appraise the pervasiveness of enterprise applications. - 5.
+To enrich the students' thinking in the context of emerging big data and data analytics. - 6.
+To envisage and acquiesce with the emerging information technologies/systems and effect on businesses.